glegoux/django-settings-startup/README.rst

 Django Settings On Startup
 ==========================

-See your chosen settings on output when django is starting with ``runserver`` command,
+See your chosen settings on standard output when django is starting with ``runserver`` command with
 an additional CLI option.